-The banner at the bottom of The Times website represents an example of implied consent; by continuing to use the site, the users are providing their consent indirectly.
-The assumption is that users have accepted the terms and conditions of use after viewing the message; however, with all of the other information on the page competing for their attention with bright colors, the implied consent banner is easy to miss.
+The banner at the bottom of The Times website (from this historical example) represents an example of implied consent; by continuing to use the site, the users would provide their consent indirectly.
+The assumption was that users accepted the terms and conditions of use after viewing the message.
+Nevertheless, with all of the other information on the page competing for their attention with bright colors, the implied consent banner is easy to miss.
 When designers really don’t want you to overlook information, they tend to use pop-up alerts in the center of the screen, which immediately grab your attention.
-Furthermore, by plying users with many message alerts, the designer ensures the users must interact in some way, such as clicking 'OK', in order to show they agree or provide their consent.
+Furthermore, by plying users with many message alerts, the designer ensures the users must interact in some way, such as clicking 'OK', to show they agree or provide their consent.

 Why is this classed as a dark pattern?

-In a completely transparent and user-friendly web design, users would be asked to provide informed consent; even if they simply click 'OK' to a request without reading all of the information, they have been given the opportunity to state in no uncertain terms whether they are happy to proceed or not.
+In a completely transparent and user-friendly web design, users would be asked to provide informed consent.
+Even if they simply click 'OK' to a request without reading all of the information, they have been given the opportunity to state in no uncertain terms whether they are happy to proceed or not.
 Some users might find these messages a nuisance—if they have to respond in an active way before carrying out their tasks—but a simple design that allows them to move on to their tasks with the minimum amount of effort lets them decide whether they are happy for their information to be used.

 “Education is when you read the fine print.
 Experience is what you get if you don’t.”

 — Pete Seeger, American folk singer and social activist

 The Take Away

-References & Where to learn More
+References and Where to Learn More

-Hero Image: Author/Copyright holder: Kat Sommers.
-Copyright terms and license: CC BY-SA 2.0.
+Hero Image: © Kat Sommers, CC BY-SA 2.0.

 Jenifer Tidwell, Designing Interfaces: Patterns for Effective Interaction Design, 2010

-Martijn van Welie, Pattern Library, 2008: www.welie.com/patterns
+Martijn van Welie, Pattern Library, 2008

-Harry Brignull’s website dedicated to dark patterns: www.darkpatterns.org
+Harry Brignull’s website dedicated to dark patterns